 Packing for a safari is a bit different than a typical vacation - this is an adventure!
 You should have sturdy walking shoes and several layers, because nights can become chilly.
 Also, most hotels and lodges offer swimming pools, so you should bring a bathing suit.
 Because the list is quite varied, Altezza has made it easy for you to prepare: find a detailed packing list here.

 Is a Serengeti Safari Safe? - Safety Tips

-Absolutely, a Serengeti Safari is safe!
+Absolutely, a Serengeti Safari in Tanzania is safe!
 Further, the animals are also kept safe, unharmed and free in their natural habitat.
 To ensure this experience remains safe for all, and that the animals do not have their freedom inhibited, please follow these basic precautions: